secureCodeBox/secureCodeBox/docs/user-guide/README.md

 The secureCodeBox can save the security tests results into different data stores.
 A list with all availible stores and how to configure and use them can be found [here](./persistence/README.md).

+## Meta Fields and How to use them

+MetaFields can be used to tag security tests with custom data relevant for you.
+We have encountered some data values which we found paticulary usefull and standardized their format to be used in multiple places.
+The list and formats can be found [here](./metafields/README.md).

 ## Starting Scan-Processes using the REST-API

 In order to start a scan via the REST-API, send a PUT-Request to the following URL: